microsoft/azuredevopslabs/labs/vstsextend/python/readme.md

     ![](images/python-ci-edit.png)

+   {% include note.html content= "We also have a YAML build pipeline if that's something you're interested in.
+To proceed through the YAML pipeline, choose **Python-CI-YAML** and click **Edit** to view the YAML pipeline.
+If you utilize the YAML pipeline, make sure to update the **Python-CD** release definition's artifact link." %}

 1. Your build pipeline will look like as below.
 This pipeline has tasks to install dependencies of application, run unit tests, archive& publish the application into a zip file (package) which can be deployed to a web application.

      ![](images/ci-pipeline.png)